 Capella University was also recognized as the best online master’s degree in clinical psychology for financial support.
 Federal financial aid, private loans, scholarships, and grant aid are all possible options for eligible Capella students.
-According to figures reported by the National Center for Education Statistics, 97% of students received some grant or scholarship aid for the 2010-2011 school year.
+According to figures reported by the National Center for Education Statistics, 97% of students received some grant or scholarship aid.
 In addition, approximately 84% of students took out federal students loans to help manage the cost of continued education.
-In 2009, the student loan default rate remained relatively low at 6.7%, demonstrating manageable repayment terms for the majority of graduates.
+The student loan default rate remained relatively low at 6.7%, demonstrating manageable repayment terms for the majority of graduates.

 The award for best online master’s degree in clinical psychology for student engagement was given to Walden University.
 A number of Walden’s online graduate programs earned recognition from U.S. News & World Report for their levels of student engagement and accreditation.
 A highly interactive virtual learning environment, smaller class sizes, and experienced instructors all help to distinguish Walden in this category.
 In addition, students can interact with their peers directly via chat, video conferencing, or locally organized study groups.